Built for the Real World

 Regulations & Standards

-A review of FAA regulations and the professional standards expected of pilots conducting aerial mustering work.
+A review of CASA regulations and the professional standards expected of pilots conducting aerial mustering work.

 Hard Country.
 Smart Flying.